wonka360/Augmented-Reality-Matlab-Capstone-Final-Project/README.md

 **Note:** The user is strictly advised not to use 'Demo_calibrationSession.mat' if running "AR_runtime_file.mlx" or "AR_runtime_file.m".
 This file contains the camera parameters of a different camera and if used will result in misallignment between the 3D wireframe reconstruction and the video feed of the floor plan.
 The inclusion of 'Demo_calibrationSession.mat' is intended for demostration purposes only and is to be used only in "AR_Demo_script.mlx" or "AR_Demo_script.m"

 # Things To Do Before Running The Application
-Download the folder 'AR Capstone Matlab 2.0' open in either matlab online or matlab desktop and do the following.
+Download the folder 'AR Capstone Matlab 2.0' open in either MATLAB online or MATLAB desktop.

-If the user prefers to run the demo scripts 'AR_Demo_script.m' or 'AR_Demo_script.mlx' 1.)
+If the user prefers to run the demo scripts 'AR_Demo_script.m' or 'AR_Demo_script.mlx' little is required of the user.
+Just run the script directly.
+An input is however required of the user(line 8), the user will be prompted from the command terminal and is expected to enter a number 1 or 2, to select between the two reference images (of the floor plan) provided.

+However if the user wants to run 'AR_run_time_file.mlx' or 'AR_run_time_file.m' then do the following.

+1.)
 Navigate to the sub directory 'Floor Plan Prints' this folder contains, documents of simplified floor plans.
 Take a Printout of one of these documents.

 2.)
 Take a photo of the printed floor plan in an illuminated room and store the photo in the root directory 'AR Capstone Matlab 2.0/'.